Attilio Lombardo: Crystal Palace

-In 1997, Lombardo was on the move again, joining Premiership new-boys Crystal Palace.
+In 1997, Lombardo was on the move again, joining newly-promoted Premiership club Crystal Palace.
 He instantly became the star player and scored on his debut at Everton.
 In early 1998, Mark Goldberg assumed control of the club, and manager Steve Coppell moved to the Director of Football post.
 Lombardo, along with Swedish international Tomas Brolin as an interpreter, was appointed as caretaker player-manager for the rest of the season.

 Lombardo's season was curtailed by injury whilst with the Italy national squad in November (a recall came his way due to sparkling form with the Londoners).
-At the time of the injury, Palace were 10th in the table, but by the time he returned to the first team in April, they were bottom of the league.
-Palace were subsequently relegated to the First Division (now The Championship), even though Lombardo's return led them to their only two home league wins of the season.
+At the time of the injury, Palace were tenth in the table, but by the time he returned to the first team in April, they were bottom of the league.
+Palace were subsequently relegated to the First Division (now The Championship), despite Lombardo's return, which led to their only two home league wins of the season.

-Lombardo decided to stay after Palace's relegation, as the Club started poorly under the new manager Terry Venables.
-A severe financial crisis and a need to cut Palace's wage bill led Lombardo to leave in January 1999 to join S.S.
-Lazio under the management of Sven-Göran Eriksson.
+Lombardo decided to stay after Palace's relegation, as the club started poorly under the new manager Terry Venables.
+A severe financial crisis and a need to cut Palace's wage bill led Lombardo to leave in January 1999 to join Lazio under the management of Sven-Göran Eriksson.
 In 2005, Lombardo was voted into Palace's Centenary XI, despite having only made 49 appearances for the Eagles (far fewer than any of the other ten players, showing how highly Palace fans held The Bald Eagle).